ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "Have they?"
 She turned back to her breakfast preparation, her movements still fluid and precise.
 "Or have they simply moved beyond the ability to communicate with those who remain below the threshold?"

 The casual way she dismissed my concerns sent ice through my veins.
 This was exactly the kind of response the data had predicted—rational, detached, fundamentally unconcerned with the implications that terrified me.
-I was witnessing the first signs of cognitive transcendence, the gradual separation from human concerns that preceded every Crossing.
+I was witnessing the first signs of cognitive transcendence, the gradual separation from human concerns that preceded every vanishing.
 The woman I loved was already beginning to drift beyond my reach, pulled by forces I had helped unleash but could not control.

 "The procedure you have scheduled will put you well beyond the Horizon," I said, pulling up her specifications.
 "If my analysis is correct, you'll be at risk of the same fate that claimed Dr. Reeves and the others."